From Classical to Quantum: Extending Prometheus for Unsupervised Discovery of Phase Transitions in Three Dimensions and Quantum Systems: Abstract

 \section{Abstract}

 We extend the Prometheus framework for unsupervised phase transition discovery from two-dimensional classical systems to three-dimensional classical systems and quantum many-body systems.
-Building on our prior work demonstrating variational autoencoder (VAE) discovery of the 2D Ising transition~\cite{2DPrometheusYee2026}, we address two fundamental questions: (1) Does the framework scale to higher dimensions where exact solutions are unavailable?
+Building upon preliminary observations from a 2D Ising model student abstract~\citep{2DPrometheusYee2026}, we address two fundamental questions: (1) Does the framework scale to higher dimensions where exact solutions are unavailable?
 (2) Can it generalize to quantum phase transitions driven by quantum fluctuations rather than thermal fluctuations?
-For the 3D Ising model on lattices up to $L=32$, we achieve critical temperature detection within 0.01\% of literature values ($\Tc/J = 4.511 \pm 0.005$) and extract critical exponents with $\geq 70\%$ accuracy ($\beta = 0.328 \pm 0.015$, $\gamma = 1.24 \pm 0.06$, $\nu = 0.632 \pm 0.025$).
-Statistical analysis correctly identifies the 3D Ising universality class via $\chi^2$ comparison ($p = 0.72$), demonstrating unsupervised discovery works without analytical guidance.
-For quantum systems, we develop quantum-aware VAE (Q-VAE) architectures operating on complex-valued wavefunctions with fidelity-based loss functions.
-Applied to the transverse field Ising model, we achieve 2\% accuracy in quantum critical point detection ($\hc/J = 1.00 \pm 0.02$) and successfully discover the ground state magnetization as the order parameter ($r = 0.97$).
-Most significantly, for the disordered transverse field Ising model, we detect exotic infinite-randomness criticality characterized by activated dynamical scaling $\ln \xi \sim |h - \hc|^{-\psi}$, extracting tunneling exponent $\psi = 0.48 \pm 0.08$ consistent with theoretical predictions ($\psi = 0.5$).
-This demonstrates that unsupervised learning can identify qualitatively different types of critical behavior, not just locate critical points.
-Our systematic validation across classical thermal transitions ($T = 0$ to $T > 0$) and quantum phase transitions ($T = 0$, varying $h$) establishes that VAE-based discovery generalizes across fundamentally different physical domains, providing tools for exploring phase diagrams where analytical solutions are unavailable.
+For the 3D Ising model on lattices up to $L{=}32$, we achieve critical temperature detection within 0.01\% of literature values ($\Tc/J = 4.511 \pm 0.005$) and extract critical exponents with ${\geq}70\%$ accuracy, with statistical analysis correctly identifying the 3D Ising universality class ($p = 0.72$).
+For quantum systems, we develop quantum-aware VAE (Q-VAE) architectures operating on complex-valued wavefunctions with fidelity-based loss functions, achieving 2\% accuracy in quantum critical point detection for the transverse field Ising model.
+For the disordered TFIM, we perform a consistency check of activated dynamical scaling $\ln \xi \sim |h - \hc|^{-\psi}$, extracting tunneling exponent $\psi = 0.48 \pm 0.08$ consistent with theoretical predictions ($\psi = 0.5$, $\Delta\chi^2 = 12.3$, $p < 0.001$).
+This demonstrates that unsupervised learning can identify qualitatively different \emph{types} of critical behavior, serving as a consistency check on known IRFP physics.